Free expat tax extension icon

 When applying for any German visa, you'll typically need:

-• valid US passport (with at least six months' validity)
+• Valid US passport (with at least six months' validity)

-• a completed visa application form
+• Completed visa application form

-• proof of health insurance valid in Germany
+• Proof of health insurance valid in Germany

-• proof of accommodation in Germany
+• Proof of accommodation in Germany

-• documents specific to your visa type (job contract, university admission, etc.)
+• Documents specific to your visa type (job contract, university admission, etc.)

-Residence permit process after arrival
+German residence permit process after arrival

-After that, you can apply for a residence permit at the Foreigners' Office.
-This is where you will provide biometric data (fingerprints) and pay the residence permit fee (€100–400, depending on permit type).
+Once registered, you can apply for a residence permit at the Foreigners' Office.
+This is where you will provide biometric data (fingerprints) and pay the residence permit fee.

 Finding a place to live in Germany

-Finding suitable accommodation is one of the biggest challenges when relocating to Germany.
 Some cities can have long waiting lists for housing.
 Start your search early and be prepared for a competitive market.

 How to find short-term and long-term accommodation